 The consequences of positive punishment aren’t always purposefully applied.
 Sometimes, they are natural consequences.

 Examples of natural positive punishment:

 - When a toddler touches a hot stove, they get burned.

 - When a driver speed on the highway, he gets into an accident.

 - When a child refuses to wear a jacket in cold weather, they catch a cold.

 Does It Work

 Consistency is critical for positive punishments to be effective ways to deter inappropriate behavior.
-If it can be persistently applied, positive punishment is a very efficient learning tool that stops unwanted behavior.
+Positive punishment is a very efficient learning tool that stops unwanted behavior if it can be persistently applied.
 For example, criminals getting jail time for law violations prevents crimes.

 For example, authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents are around.
-However, when the punisher is not around, the kids can become aggressive towards others.
+However, when the punisher is not around, the kids can become aggressive toward others.
 In fact, psychological research shows that children of authoritarian parents tend to show more aggressive behavior in school1,2.

 A child suppresses the urge to hit others when the parents are around because they don’t want to get punished.
 But once the parents are gone, the child may become aggressive again because they don’t know how else to handle a disagreement with others.
 Their parents have not taught a specific behavior that can help in that situation.